 Former Assistant Instructors

 Kieran started his Shotokan training at USKL at the age of 5 under his father, Sensei Dad (Ty Aponte), and has been a sempai for many years.
 He enjoys teaching the beginner and intermediate youth students in the Saturday morning kids’ class.
-After many long years of training, he received his black belt in the summer of 2014.

 In the fall of 2014, he also assisted in teaching the karate classes at Pomona college in Claremont.